-If you want to “be a writer,” write.
+To “be a writer,” write.
 I’m doing it right now.
 I’m not getting paid at this exact moment, but I don’t need to be.
-It’s not like I’m building a rocket ship, I’m typing words into a machine I already own.
+It’s not like I’m building a rocket ship.
+I’m typing words into a machine I already own.
 It’s free.
 If someone were to tell me how much time I’ve spent writing and rewriting this site without pay, it should make me sick, but it wouldn’t.
 I enjoy it, and I’d do it without pay — and do do it without pay — often.

 So “I’d be a writer” is a dumb answer.

-Now, if I could get paid to do something I really love, I’d be a music producer.
+Now, if I could get paid to do something I love, I’d be a music producer.

-I love music more than writing, to tell the truth, but I never had the discipline to work at it the same way.
+I love music more than writing, frankly, but I never had the discipline for it.
 I studied piano from ages 12-16 but never learned scales or chords, just songs.
-I could play those songs very well, but that was all I could play, except the few songs I wrote myself.
-When I picked up guitar, Senior year of high school, I did the reverse, learning chords and scales but not songs (again, except the few I wrote myself).
-Additionally, I sang in two A Capella groups throughout high school, but that was mostly to bang chicks.1
+The songs I was taught were all I could play, except a few I wrote myself.
+When I picked up guitar, Senior year of high school, I did the reverse, learning chords and scales but not songs (again, except mine).
+Additionally, I sang in two A Capella groups, but that was mostly to bang chicks.1

 Wanting to be a writer, I wrote.
 Wanting to be a producer, I produced.
-The results are as follows…2
+The results are as follows…3

-I formed Adult Orchestra Senior Year of high school to write nice-sounding songs with extremely offensive subject matter.
-My friend Craig had been recording his own music in his parents’ house for years, and accumulated some pretty decent recording equipment.
+I formed Adult Orchestra in high school to write nice-sounding songs with extremely offensive subject matter.
+My friend Craig had been recording his own music in his parents’ house for years and accumulated some pretty decent recording equipment.
 On “I Grew Up”, our smash hit about cancer, Craig plays piano, our friend Tommy plays trombone, another friend Ryan plays bass, Pete (mentioned often on this site) plays drums, and I sing.
-On “You Don’t Understand”, I co-wrote the lyrics with my neighbor, Aimee, who adds her sweet Soprano voice over my piano and guitar.
-We had lyrics and music for about six other songs, but these are the only two that survived:
+On “You Don’t Understand”, I co-wrote the lyrics with my neighbor, Aimee, who adds her sweet Soprano to my piano and guitar.
+We had lyrics and music for about six other songs, but these are the two that survived:

 * * *